dataqueso/navigating-ml/_posts/2018-11-08-level1_practice.md

 It is recommended that you have completed the [Level 1 Preparation](/navigating-ml/level1_prep).

 In this first set of practice problems you'll learn about basic ML and neural networks, hands-on, with Jupyter notebooks and Python.
-You'll be introduced to scikit-learn, PyTorch, and TensorFlow as Python packages commonly used in data manipulation and data science.
+You'll be introduced to `scikit-learn` and PyTorch as Python packages commonly used in data manipulation and data science.

-Here and throughout these practice exercises you'll work with the following image datasets: COCO, Fashion MNIST, the Hymenoptera insect and the CIFAR-10 (tiny images) datasets.
+Here and throughout these practice exercises you'll work with the following image datasets: COCO, Fashion MNIST, the Hymenoptera insect and a few custom ones you create.

 ## First ML with Custom Vision Service

 1. Download the COCO 2017 Val dataset (1 GB) [here](http://cocodataset.org/#download) to get a set of real-life images (click on "2017 Val images [5K/1GB]").

-2. Pick 50-100 images to upload, some with people and some without (may simply choose randomly as there's a good mix).
+2. Pick 50-100 images to upload, some with people and some without (create a balanced dataset).

 2. Build a person/no-person image classifier using Microsoft's [https://customvision.ai/](https://customvision.ai/) (choose "multiclass" classification using the "general" domain) - directions on the [Docs](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/getting-started-build-a-classifier) page.